Introduction

 And perhaps the biggest change is the transition to a new dean for the College of Continuing and Professional Studies.
 I was proud to serve on the national search committee, where we selected Dr. Radhika Seshan into our fold.
 With extensive experience in continuing and global education initiatives, she was most recently dean of San Diego State University Global Campus.
 As this report goes to press, Dr. Seshan will be finding her away around our College, learning everything she can as we anticipate good positive change with her leadership.

 So how did we do with students this past year?
-We graduated 28 students this past spring.
-We continue to be proud of the diversity of our student body which is high relative to the national averages in peer institutions.
-Currently 28.8% of CMGT students are students of color, American Indian, Asian, Black, or Hispanic; 29.6% of the students are female.
-Of our degree options for women enrolled, the major has 15% female enrollment, the minor 61% (largely students studying Architecture or Civil Engineering), and the certificate program 33%.
+In the spring, we graduated 29 students.
+We continue to be proud of the diversity of our student body, which is high relative to the national averages in peer institutions.
+Currently 32% of Construction Management students are students of color, American Indian, Asian, Black, or Hispanic.
+Across the program, 31% of the students are female, including 18% of those pursuing the major, 74% of those pursuing the minor, and 23% of those pursuing the certificate.

 In January 2024, the tenth Pura Vida Study Abroad program in Costa Rica gathered 12 students in another truly interdisciplinary program doing a complete facility and business evaluation for AGECO in San Jose, an organization that caters to senior citizens and their integration into society.
 As usual, the proposal—in Spanish, in colones (currency) and in metric—was completed in two weeks!
 I am proud to lead these students to do such meaningful work, so quickly and so professionally.